LiskB/Bank-ANN/README.md

 # Bank Customer Artificial Neural Network

-This is an artificial neural network that uses Python to predict whether a customer will leave a bank based on multiple independant variables (some of which are credit score, age and gender).
+This is an artificial neural network that uses Python to predict whether a customer will leave a bank based on multiple independent variables (some of which are credit score, age and gender).
 The neural network is trained on a set of data and is applied to other data to test its accuracy.

 This challenge was part of the Udemy course "[Deep Learning A-Z](https://www.udemy.com/deeplearning/)".